sahat/hackathon-starter/README.md

 ```
 In the first step, `'errors'` is the name of a flash message, which should match the
 name of the property on `messages` object in your views.
 You place alert messages
-inside `if message.errors` because you don't want to show them flash messages are actually present.
+inside `if message.errors` because you don't want to show them flash messages are present.
-The reason why you pass an error like `{ msg: 'Error messages goes here' }` instead
+The reason why you pass an error like `{ msg: 'Error message goes here' }` instead
-of just a string - `'Error messages goes here'`, is for the sake of consistency.
+of just a string - `'Error message goes here'`, is for the sake of consistency.
 To clarify that, *express-validator* module which is used for validating and sanitizing user's input,
-returns all errors as an array of objects, where each object has a `msg` property with a message
-why an error has occurred.
+returns all errors as an array of objects, where each object has a `msg` property with a message why an error has occurred.
 Here is a more general example of what express-validator returns when there are errors present:

 ```js
 [